 The most frequently asked questions (FAQs) to the City have been compiled into a list of questions and answers organized by department and subject area, and are accessible in a variety of locations on the website.
 The list is continually updated as we receive new questions.

-The Stay Connected page of the website lists the various ways you can receive information and engage with the City, such as CITY NEWS email/text subscriptions, the CITY CONNECT online engagement platform, and social media sites, such as Facebook and Twitter.
+The Stay Connected page of the website lists the various ways you can receive information and engage with the City, such as CITY NEWS email/text subscriptions, an online engagement platform, and social media sites, such as Facebook, Twitter and Nextdoor.